Information alert

 If needed, your doctor may prescribe a medicine called a phosphate binder to take with your low-phosphate diet.
 Phosphate binders help to lower phosphate levels in your blood by absorbing some of the phosphate from the food in your stomach.
 Your pharmacist will tell you how to take them.

-If you are losing weight or struggling with your appetite, the can help you to get the nutrients you need.
+If you are losing weight or struggling with your appetite, these tips can help you to get the nutrients you need.

 Eat little and often